Innovator-Nick/nhs-ai-appointment-scheduler/README.md

 ## Overview

-The NHS AI Appointment Scheduler is a machine learning–powered system designed to predict patient appointment no-shows (DNA – Did Not Attend).
+The Healthcare AI Appointment Scheduler is a machine learning–powered system designed to predict patient appointment no-shows (DNA – Did Not Attend).

 Missed appointments create operational inefficiencies and increase healthcare costs.
 This system uses artificial intelligence to predict no-show risk and visualise results in an interactive dashboard.